Prepress Resources

 • Other nonstandard PDF formats

-• Other Adobe built-in PDF presets.
-Other presets than our preferred types above may produce acceptable production-ready PDFs but may require prepress file correction.
+• Other presets than our preferred types above may produce acceptable production-ready PDFs but may require prepress file correction.
 Others may produce poor color or impossibility to match between products, and some may produce poor image quality.

 Offset and Digital